Powered by ProofFactor - Social Proof Notifications

 7. The influence of ancient Greek traditions on Antigone’s actions

-8. Understanding civil disobedience through Antigone and Creon
+8. Analyzing civil disobedience through Antigone and Creon

 9. The significance of burial as a sacred duty